qimiko/silene/README.md

 ### Running

 This is currently a command line program.
-Only one argument is required, that being the path to the .so file you want to run.
+Only one argument is required, that being the path to the APK file you want to run.

-`./silene test/minimal-library/build/libtest-library.so`
+`./silene test/gd19.apk`

 You can enable verbose logging with the `--verbose` flag.
 If you like to use GDB, you can also enable debugging with the `--debug` flag.

+If you want to use a newer version of Geometry Dash that splits the APK, the `--resources` flag will redirect resource loading accordingly.

 ## License